abutastic/ToDo-list-app/README.md

 # ToDo-list-app
-A simple todo list app built using html css and javascript
+A simple todo list app built using html css and javascript.